Seeking New Members for the Emergency Services Advisory Committee

 The nine-member committee gives input twice a year to the Boulder County Sheriff’s Office and the Board of County Commissioners on how the grant revenues should be spent.
 The committee consists of three at-large positions and six specific positions—based on experience, subject matter expertise, or residential location in Boulder County—as identified in the committee bylaws.

-In addition to recruiting members with hands-on emergency services and search & rescue response, the county seeks the perspective of trail users, members of the accessibility community, and outdoor recreation enthusiasts.
+In addition to recruiting members with hands-on emergency services and search and rescue response, the county seeks the perspective of trail users, members of the accessibility community, and outdoor recreation enthusiasts.
 All committee members must be Boulder County residents.

 Time Commitment